RikiMachine99/RikiMachine99.github.io/content/university/lectures_notes/master/EWI.md

 - I took the notes using _Notabilty_ on **Ipad pro**.
 - The notes are hand taken, I hope I'll will be able to convert them in LaTeX one day.
-- For now I will put the notes divided by week, in the future i will list notes based on arguments.
+- For now I will put the notes divided by week, in the future i will provide notes based on arguments.
 - These notes are easily editable, if you spot some errors please let me know e-mailing me or via social networks, my contacts are in home/about.